manio-org/jekyll-now/_drafts/2018-01-20-write-elegant-loops-using-loop-invariants.md

 ![Simple Link List]({{ "/assets/images/simple-link-list.png" | absolute_url }})

-Linus hates the code because it has to handle a special case 9the `if` statement) after the loop.
+Linus hates the code because it has to handle a special case (the `if` statement) after the loop.
 He argued that the programmer failed to see the common pattern between the specical case and the regular case.